sameeran4218/Excel-Extension/README.md

 ## 📄 Description

 Easily perform regression analysis directly within Microsoft Excel with this VBA-powered tool.
-It automates the computation of slope, intercept, and R² score, handles missing data by replacing it with column medians, and generates insightful graphs to visualize results.
+It automates the computation of slope, intercept, and R² score and generates an insightful graph to visualize results.

 ## Key Highlights: